-- \ A SAN Volume Controller is one EIA unit high.
-Therefore, for each SAN Volume Controller that is to be installed, fill in the row that represents the position that the SAN Volume Controller is to occupy. - \ An uninterruptible power supply is 2 EIA units high.
-Therefore, for each uninterruptible power supply, fill in two rows. - \ The master console is 2 EIA units high: 1 EIA unit for the server and 1 EIA unit for the keyboard and monitor. - \\• If there are any hardware devices already contained in the rack, record this information on the chart. - \ Fill in rows for all other units that will be present in the rack, including Ethernet hubs and fibre-channel switches.
+- Uninterruptible power supply units are heavy.
+Install them as near the bottom of the rack as possible.
+IBM recommends that you place them within the range of row 1 through row 8. - Do not exceed the maximum power rating of the rack and input power supply. - Position the SAN Volume Controller such that information on the display screen is easily viewed and the controls used to navigate the display menu are easily reached.
+The recommended range is EIA 11-38. - To enable easy access to the connectors on the rear of the master console, position the console, keyboard and monitor unit adjacent to each other.
+To permit easy access to the CD drive, locate the master console above the keyboard and monitor unit.
+The recommended range is EIA 17-24. - A SAN Volume Controller is one EIA unit high.
+Therefore, for each SAN Volume Controller that is to be installed, fill in the row that represents the position that the SAN Volume Controller is to occupy. - The uninterruptible power supply 5125 is two EIA units high.
+Therefore, for each uninterruptible power supply 5125, fill in two rows. - The uninterruptible power supply 5115 is one EIA unit high.
+Therefore, for each uninterruptible power supply 5115, fill in one row. - The master console is two EIA units high: one EIA unit for the server and one EIA unit for the keyboard and monitor. - If there are any hardware devices already in the rack, record this information on the chart. - Fill in rows for all other units that will be present in the rack, including Ethernet hubs and fibre-channel switches.
 Hubs and switches are usually one EIA unit high, but check with your supplier.
-The uninterruptible power supply units must be installed at the bottom of the rack so it might be necessary to relocate some other devices before the SAN Volume Controller installation is started.
+The uninterruptible power supply units must be installed at the bottom of the rack because it might be necessary to relocate some other devices before the SAN Volume Controller installation is started.